FusionTechWorks/Ti-GPT/README.md

 # Ti-GPT by FusionTechWorks <img width="42" alt="Screenshot 2025-03-27 at 5 01 29 PM" src="https://github.com/user-attachments/assets/e601bfaa-11de-4ee2-ac2a-95db41efcc50" />

-**This Repository is a how-to guide associated with a YouTube video project to enable a Ti-Nspire CX (or CX II) with Chat-GPT utilizing an ESP32C3 and native .LUA app.**
+**This Repository is a how-to guide associated with a YouTube video project to enable a Ti-Nspire CX (and others) with Chat-GPT utilizing an ESP32C3 and native .LUA app.**
+- Link to Video:
+LINK
+- Link for 3D printable Replacement Ti-nspire cx series slide cover:
 LINK

 ## TI-Nspire CX Modification Guide